jkomoros/flux-bot/README.md

 The production bot is running in a `tmux` session on a Google Cloud VM running Ubuntu.

 1. Connect via SSH to the server.
-Run `go install -u github.com/jkomoros/gale-x-bot`
+Run `go install github.com/jkomoros/gale-x-bot@latest`

 2. Open up the tmux session via `tmux attach`.
 3. Kill the running one and then run the new one from the command history.